 Information for home, EU, and non-EU students.

-Building on historical, theoretical and practical foundations of theatre and performance arts, you will acquire fundamental skills in dramaturgy and textual analysis, contemporary movement practices, and working with materials and technologies.
-You will produce short pieces of work across collaborative projects, involving installation, immersive and traditional performance techniques, which are supported by skills sessions in applying research methods, reflective practice, and processes of documentation and criticism.
+Building on historical, theoretical and practical foundations of theatre and performance arts, you will acquire fundamental skills in dramaturgy and writing for performance, contemporary movement practices, and working with materials and technologies.
+You will produce short pieces of work across collaborative projects, involving installation, textual practices, immersive and traditional performance techniques, which are supported by skills sessions in applying research methods, reflective practice, and processes of documentation and criticism.